Late April to early September

 Day 1: Arrive in Alice Springs

 The adventure of a lifetime begins!
-Upon arrival in Alice Springs, please make your way to our hotel in the heart of Central Australia.
+Upon arrival in Alice Springs, please make your way to the hotel in the heart of Central Australia.
+In the early evening, meet in the hotel lobby where you will meet your guides for a briefing of the coming days.
 The rest of the evening is free at your leisure to explore this ruggedly beautiful town in the heart of Australia.

 Meals: Breakfast, Lunch, Dinner